eugenedani/HidTest/README.md

 ### Expected Result

-Return code of the method is HASH_ERROR_GENERAL 1
+Return code of the method is HASH_ERROR_LOG_EMPTY 4

 ### Actual Result

-Return code of the method is HASH_ERROR_NOT_INITIALIZED 8
+Return code of the method is HASH_ERROR_GENERAL 1

 ### Severity/Priority